Meet the Committee

 Treasurer & Membership Secretary - Judith Murphy FBHS

-I return after a break of 2 years as Treasurer and Membership Secretary.
 I have been involved with horses for over 40 years, as member of the Beaufort Pony Club and then going on to qualify and work in the industry ever since, passing the Fellowship in 2014.
 I was Yard Manager at Huntley School of Equitation for 22 of those years until it closed.
 I now freelance and assess to BHSI/St 5 level.
-I also sit on the BHS Q & T Advisory Committee.
-I look forwards to meeting up with everyone again over the next year and beyond.
+I now assess to Fellowship level.

 Secretary - Alison Craig BHSI

 I evented throughout my teens, captained University Student teams internationally, then specialised in dressage.
-Unusually I also have a business background, having a BCom degree, CA and CMC qualifications, and I worked with a major management consulting firm throughout the ’80s and ‘90s.
+Unusually I also have a business background, having a BCom degree, CA and CMC qualifications and am a Fellow of the Institute of Consulting (FIC)and I worked with a major management consulting firm throughout the ’80s and ‘90s.
 Having done the Landmark Forum in 1995, I went for and achieved my BHSI in 1996, and have been part-time freelance coaching ever since.

-I am a BD Accredited Coach, BD Youth Trainer and Judge and work with local Pony Clubs and Riding Clubs.
+I am a BD Youth Coach and Assessor and Judge and work with local Pony Clubs and Riding Clubs.
 I am also a co-founder of EquiPosture, using the principles of The Alexander Technique.
 More recently I also became a BHS Approved Riding School Proprietor, overseeing St Teresa’s School Equestrian Centre in Effingham, Surrey.

 This is my second stint on the committee helping F&I, and once again I’m excited to contribute in whatever way I can.